David Jacobson | @positivecoachus

 You then can explain to your players after the drill that instead of knee-jerk reactions like running laps, creativity and true discipline are better approaches to problem solving in lacrosse and in life.

-What disciplinary alternatives to running have you used with your team?
+Over to you.
+What alternatives to running as discipline have you used with your team?
 Suggest ideas for other coaches in the comments section.